 After going through these resources, you may proceed to get yourself the ACT guidebooks.
 These official books can be bought on the platform for prices between $20 to $50.
 Other places where you can purchase guidebooks include local stores and Amazon.

+With expert coaches, adaptive technology, and real-time progress monitoring, Testive can help you develop the skills and strategies you need to succeed.
+Check out Testive reviews to see how our program has helped students from all backgrounds and skill levels.
 One of the best ways to improve your chances when using this approach is to join a study group.
 You may create a group with some of your schoolmates and study with them.
 A group of students studying together with the same goal will have a wealth of knowledge to pass around.
 Accountability is another good advantage.
 Other members of your group will know when you don’t study.

 If you graduated from high school years ago or were homeschooled, it doesn’t mean that you can’t have a study group.
 Several communities make cheap or free ACT prep courses available to people who need them.
 So, it would be best if you visited nearby libraries or adult education centers.